idibau/cs2bim/README.md

 # Project description

-The Conference of Cantonal Geoinformation and Cadastral Offices (KGK) has launched a research project *Cadastral Surveying Data to Building Information Modelling (CS2BIM)*.
+The Conference of Cantonal Geoinformation and Cadastral Offices (KGK) has launched a research project *Cadastral Surveying Data to Building Information Modeling (CS2BIM)*.
 The _Institute of Virtual Design and Construction_ and the _Institute of Geomatics_ at the University of Applied Sciences Northwestern Switzerland (FHNW) have developed a service based on open source libraries.
 The service transforms GIS-based cadastral survey (CS) data with area geometries (2D) to IFC instances with 3D surface geometries.
 The geometry transformation is based on a projection of the 2D geometries onto